DinoChiesa/Apigee-CustomPolicy-RsaCrypto/bundle/README.md

 # RSA Encryptor and Decryptor sample proxy bundle

-This directory contains the configuration for a sample proxy bundle that shows how to use the Java custom policy for doing RSA Crypto.
+This directory contains the configuration for a sample proxy bundle that shows how to use the Java custom policy for Apigee for doing RSA Crypto.

 ## Using the Proxy